alihoseiny/alihoseiny/README.md

 ## 🧙‍♂️ Who Am I?
 <details>
     <summary>Imagine someone sitting in front of his CRT monitor and writing some green words on a black screen.
 And then, boom, a new thing comes to the world.
 That's how I imagined programming in my teenage years.
-And that's why I became a programmer. <code>Click for more! 👇</code></summary>
+And that's why I became a programmer. <code>more 👇</code></summary>
     I started programming by web development when I was 16.
 My friend and I created a website named "Shek".
 We were creating free templates and sometimes, we were selling templates to people.
 Making money and creating things?
 That was a dream.

 There were many excitements in Web development back then: Let's not use tables and instead create layouts with the Twitter bootstrap.
 And there was a (somehow) new thing that everyone talked about that: jQuery!